mthom/cl-psoatransrun/README.md

 The software required to build and run cl-psoatransrun are as follows:

-* [SBCL](http://sbcl.org) -- cl-psoatransrun is written specifically
-for SBCL and will not run on other Common Lisps!
 * [Quicklisp](https://www.quicklisp.org/beta/)
+* A major Common Lisp implementation ([SBCL](http://sbcl.org), [CCL](https://ccl.clozure.com/), etc.) -- one on which Quicklisp will run
 * One of [XSB Prolog](http://xsb.sourceforge.net) or [Scryer Prolog](http://github.com/mthom/scryer-prolog)

-Once SBCL, Quicklisp and either of the two Prologs have been installed after following the instructions on their linked sites, these Quicklisp commands should be executed at the SBCL REPL to install the libraries on which cl-psoatransrun depends:
+Once a CL, Quicklisp and either of the two Prologs have been installed after following the instructions on their linked sites, these Quicklisp commands should be executed at the CL REPL to install the libraries on which cl-psoatransrun depends:

 ```